Providing up-to-date statistics on asylum seekers in Australia and internationally.

 BOAT ARRIVALS TO AUSTRALIA

 Known boat turn backs since September 2013 under Operation Sovereign Borders.
-Source: The Guardian.
+Source: Australian Government Press Release.

 REFUGEES & ASYLUM SEEKERS IN AUSTRALIA

 Refugee visas granted by the Australian government in 2015-16, made up of 15,552 offshore visas and 2003 onshore visas.
-The Prime Minister has pledge that the Humanitarian Program will increase to 18,750 by 2018-19.
+The Prime Minister has pledged that the Humanitarian Program will increase to 18,750 visas by 2018-19.
 Source: DIBP and The Guardian.

 12,000 additional visas